Warm Ocean Water is Melting the Doomsday Glacier

 At what pace will the Thwaites melt

-Scientist says that it will take decades even more than a century for the Thwaites to vanish completely.
+Scientists say it will take decades, even more than a century, for the Thwaites to vanish completely.
 However, this is not a reason to be complacent.
-A meter of sea-level rise can considerably affect the severity of storm surges, says Prof David Vaughan, director of science at the British Antarctic Survey.
+Prof David Vaughan, director of science at the British Antarctic Survey, says that a meter of sea-level rise can considerably affect the severity of storm surges.

-A 50-cm sea level increase would mean storms that come every one thousand years will come every 100 years.
-A one-meter increase will make the millennial storm come every ten years.
+A 50-cm sea level increase would mean storms that come every one thousand years will come every 100 years, and a one-metre increase would make the millennial storm come every ten years.

 Rowlatt, J. (2020, January 28).
 Antarctica melting: Climate change and the journey to the ‘doomsday glacier’.
 BBC Science and Environment [Article].
 Retrieved from https://www.bbc.com/news/science-environment-51097309